thedunston/pwsh_cli_zt/README.md

 # pwsh_cli_zt

+Status: Currently supported and will be updated soon.
+Today is 20221207.

-Here are the beginnings of a Powershell script to manage a self-hosted ZeroTier controller on a Windows host.
+Here are the beginnings of Powershell scripts to manage a self-hosted ZeroTier controller on a Windows host.
 These scripts were tested on Windows 10.
 These are very icky and only performs the tasks:

 1. Create a network, DHCP pool, and a short description.
 2. List and authorize/deauthorize members.